University Church of St Mary the Virgin

 The University Church of St Mary the Virgin (St Mary's or SMV for short) is an Anglican church in Oxford situated on the north side of the High Street.
 It is the centre from which the University of Oxford grew and its parish consists almost exclusively of university and college buildings.

 Overview

 St Mary's possesses an eccentric Baroque porch, designed by Nicholas Stone, facing High Street, and a spire which is claimed by some church historians to be one of the most beautiful in England.
-Radcliffe Square lies to the north and to the east is the southern end of Catte Street.
+Radcliffe Square lies to the north, to the east is the southern end of Catte Street and to the west is St Mary's Passage, leading into Radcliffe Square.
 The 13th-century tower is open to the public for a fee and provides good views across the heart of the historic university city, especially Radcliffe Square, the Radcliffe Camera, Brasenose College, Oxford and All Souls College.